asenacak/Iowa_Liquor_Sales_SQL/README.md

 ### 5) Consistently Sold Categories
 * Objective: Identify liquor categories that have been sold every year for the 13-year period in the dataset.
+* Value: Shows which products have sustained demand, indicating reliable categories that businesses can prioritize in long-term planning.